sjhoeksma/restoff/README.md

 	* in ```clientOnly``` mode, Restoff automatically provides a complete RESTful offline service for your app.
 	* Reconciliation works without soft deletes or last modified date columns in your database
 		* Note: reconciliation is much faster with soft delete and laast modified date columns available.
+	    * Conflicts are resolved by default by saving both versions.
+Setting concurrency to 'overwrite' changes this behavior to optimistic, last-one-wins strategy where merge conflicts are overwritten
 * Supports resources in the following formats:
 	* Json
 * Works in following frameworks